 My husband enjoys running.
 John often goes on 45-minute runs, and I rarely look at the clock while he’s out.
-Yet one evening, I suddenly noticed he’d been gone more than an hour.
+Yet, one evening, I suddenly noticed he’d been gone more than an hour.

 The sun had set, and I knew John didn’t have a flashlight.
-More minutes passed.
+More time passed.
 As I fought the temptation to worry, my mind drifted back to the time in high school youth group when we learned what the Bible says about worry.

-I don’t remember much more from that night, except my friend Denise’s question: “So what’s the difference between worrying and just thinking about something a lot?”
+“Do not be anxious about anything … ,” we memorized from Philippians 4:6 (New International Version).
+I don’t remember much more from that night at youth group, except my friend Denise’s question: “So what’s the difference between worrying and just thinking about something a lot?”

-It was a great question.
 We were both seniors in high school with stressful topics like grades, graduation and college filling our thoughts.
-Were we worrying, as we’d just been instructed not to, or simply thinking?
+Were we worrying, as we’d just been instructed not to do, or simply thinking?

 It took me several more years to grasp what the verse in Philippians was saying and how to tell if I crossed that line into worry.

-Sometimes my thoughts are empowering: thinking through my to-do list helps me plan my day, analyzing my budget motivates me to save for future expenses.
+Sometimes, my thoughts are empowering: thinking through my to-do list helps me plan my day; analyzing my budget motivates me to save for future expenses.

-“How many of our hours, our days, are spent worrying about things over which we have no control and things that will never happen?” writes Linda Dillow in Calm My Anxious Heart.
+“How many of our hours, our days, are spent worrying about things over which we have no control and things that will never happen?” writes Linda Dillow in “Calm My Anxious Heart.”
 “There’s no disputing the fact that, nine times out of 10, worrying about a thing does more damage to our body, soul and spirit than the actual thing itself.”

 So how do we stop?
 And how do we prevent it?

-In their book Soul Prescription, Bill Bright and Henry Brandt emphasize that it is “not by trying through an act of the will to make our worries go away.
+In their book “Soul Prescription,” Bill Bright and Henry Brandt emphasize that the way to peace of mind is “not by trying through an act of the will to make our worries go away.
 Rather, [we] hand them over to God.”
 They suggest these steps:

 As I sat in my house trying not to worry about John running along busy streets in the dark, I realized that even if something bad happened to him, God was still in control.

 By faith, I know God will meet me in any situation, painful or joyful.
-By faith, I trust He will uphold me just like He has upheld others.
+By faith, I trust He will uphold me just as He has upheld others.
 He will prove He is still God, and that is always enough.

 “Worry does not empty tomorrow of its sorrow, it empties today of its strength.”

-©1994-2018 Cru.
+©1994-2023 Cru.
 All Rights Reserved.